 – Having to appoint a contact person in the business who workers can talk to about any concerns related to working from home.
 Simply notifying the contact person about risks or potential risks and hazards.

-– An employer should also be responding appropriately to signs a worker may be struggling or stressed (change in behavior, less or substandard output).
+– An employer should also be responding appropriately to signs a worker may be struggling or stressed (change in behaviour, less or substandard output).

 – Having to ensure to have a clear access from the designated work area, to a safe outdoor location in case of fire.